osama54/Fortinet/Fortimail.md

 #### Content Disarm and Reconstruction: Advanced feature in content profile: Fortimail remove potential security risk, like script or attachment, this feature consider all content as danagerous.
 It is zero day protection technique.

 ### Content Profile also includes:
-#### 1. Archive Handling: How to deal with compressed or packged files ( zip, rar, 7z , tar.gz, gz, cap .. )
+#### 1. Archive Handling: How to deal with compressed or packged files ( ZIP,PKZIP,GZIP,BZIP,TAR,RAR,JAR,CAB,7Z and EGG)

 #### 2. File Password Decryption Options: how fortimail will deal with the encrypted files, or protected by password
 ##### This feature allow fortimail to try known passwords(Configured by admin) to open and scan the file.
+##### Decryption Options: 1.
+Look for words in email for passwords, 2.
+Use a built-in password list, 3.
+Create a password list.

 #### 3. Content Monitor and Filtering: Allows administrators to inspect and control email messages based on message content.
+##### In the Antispam, the scan look for the first page only for the dictionary or banned word.
+##### But in the Content Profile, the scan look for the whole pdf for the words needed.

 ---
 ## Content Profiles - Use Cases: